Dry Eye Care

 Understanding Tears and the Tear Film

 Dry eye is one of the most common eye diseases and is where eyes are not producing enough tears or produce a poor quality of tears.
 The most common symptoms of dry eyes are the following: the fluctuation of vision, burning, itching, redness or watery eyes.

 Our doctors prefer a holistic approach to dry eye care.
 We provide a detailed analysis of your overall tear production and quality of tears.
 We then take a look at the health of your tear glands to check for signs of inflammation or damage.
 After assessing the detailed imaging we provide a comprehensive treatment plan that includes vitamins, cornea assessments, medical treatments, dietary adjustments, and home remedies.

 Dry eyes can often have several causes and may be complex.
-We work with several diabetics, rheumatologists, and primary care providers who refer patients to our high technology Dry Eye Center.
+We work with several diabetics, rheumatologists, and primary care providers who refer patients to our state of the art facility.

 Dry Eye Syndrome

 Dry eye syndrome refers to a breakdown in the quantity or quality of tears to moisten, cleanse and protect the eyes.
 This is significant because tears protect the surface of the eye by washing away dust and microorganisms every time you blink.
 When this protective coating dries up, the eyes may feel “gritty” or burn and can be more sensitive to light.
 In extreme cases, vision can be blurred.

 Blepharitis is a general term for an inflammation of the eyelid and eyelashes.
 It is among the most common and stubborn eye conditions and usually results from the following: poor eyelid hygiene, a low-grade bacterial infection (usually staphylococcal), an allergic reaction, and/or abnormalities in the oil glands.

 Like some other skin conditions, blepharitis can be controlled but not cured.
 The main goals in treating it are to reduce the number of bacteria along the lid margin and open plugged glands.
 Contact the Eye Center of Houston to assess the severity of your problem and the best treatment method.